JuanBalceda/todo-app/README.md

 # Todo-App

-Restful API developed with Node.js, Express.js and MongoDB.
+Restful API developed with Node.js, Express.js and MongoDB and secured with JSON Web Token.

 ## Root endpoint